FabianKowatsch/FuseeNeRF/README.md

     - Gradient Scaler: on and off
     - Dataset: lego and fox
     - Mixed Precision training (float16 & float32): on and off
-- On the dev branch, raymarching causes the output tensors memory to become inaccessable by CUDA.
+- On the dev branch, all density related Tensors become invalid when using a DisposeScope for training to avoid memory leaks
-    - this is most likely caused by the CUDA-Kernel ending early due to an error caused by wrong ray calculation, as most rays cant even reach the Bounding Box based on their directions and origins
-    - after the [while loop](https://github.com/FabianKowatsch/FuseeNeRF/blob/dev/RaymarchApi/ray_sampler.cu#L60), all output tensors have corrupted underlying memory
-    - the directions and origins of the rays are calculated by using the camera transforms extracted from the colmap .json files ([reading  json data](https://github.com/FabianKowatsch/FuseeNeRF/blob/dev/InstantNeRF/DataProvider.cs#L160))
-    - the camera poses are then transformed similarly to the [transformation in instant-ngp](https://github.com/NVlabs/instant-ngp/blob/090aed613499ac2dbba3c2cede24befa248ece8a/include/neural-graphics-primitives/nerf_loader.h#L101): [c# version](https://github.com/FabianKowatsch/FuseeNeRF/blob/5a1eca87b29153474a8d295a6101a32eecd574c4/InstantNeRF/Utils.cs#L39C34-L39C34) ([transformation in xrnerf](https://github.com/openxrlab/xrnerf/blob/f8020561b91b27848bf893b34c69a3d17de151c5/xrnerf/datasets/utils/hashnerf.py), [transformation in torch-ngp](https://github.com/ashawkey/torch-ngp/blob/b6e080468925f0bb44827b4f8f0ed08291dcf8a9/nerf/provider.py#L19))
-    - the direction of the rays are then calculated with these transformed camera poses [here](https://github.com/FabianKowatsch/FuseeNeRF/blob/5a1eca87b29153474a8d295a6101a32eecd574c4/InstantNeRF/Utils.cs#L39C34-L39C34) ([reference: xrnerf](https://github.com/openxrlab/xrnerf/blob/f8020561b91b27848bf893b34c69a3d17de151c5/xrnerf/datasets/load_data/get_rays.py#L72))
+    - ...although they are created outside of the scope and not reassigned, their values are only adjusted by accessing the underlying storage in a CUDA Kernel

 ### Future Goals

+- Configuration(done)
-- Fixing NaN Error
+- Fixing NaN Error(done)
-- Configuration
+- Fixing Rendering
 - User Interface

 ## References